BA (Hons) Community, Public Health and Social Care (top-up)

-This is a level 6 entry programme and applicants will normally be expected to have 240 academic credits, of which 120 must be at level 5.
+This is a level 6 entry programme and you will normally be expected to have achieved 240 academic credits, of which 120 must be at level 5.

-These are expected to be from either a Foundation Degree in Community, Health and Wellbeing, a Foundation Degree in Health and Social Care or HND in a relevant area including a range of modules in line with the overall ethos of the Community, Health and Wellbeing programme.
+These are usually from the HND Social and Community Work – also delivered at the University Centre – or to be from either an appropriate qualification such as Foundation Degree in Community, Health and Wellbeing, Foundation Degree in Health and Social Care, or a HND in a relevant subject.
+Previous study must include a range of modules in-line with the subjects covered in this BA top-up programme.

-In addition, we will be looking for evidence of personal skills and qualities, as detailed in the third section, through the personal statement and references.
+In addition, we will be looking for evidence of your personal skills and qualities.

-Offers will be made to students on the basis of both their academic qualifications and an interview.
+Offers will be made on the basis of both academic qualifications and a satisfactory interview.